devbisme/Coulda-Been-a-Tweet/README.md

 ### June 5 2023
 + I enjoyed this video on how to [create generative art with vanilla Javascript.](https://www.youtube.com/watch?v=0v4_Dw0K8pw)
 + [Defense firms fund think tanks](https://responsiblestatecraft.org/2023/06/01/how-weapons-firms-influence-the-ukraine-debate/) who then take to the media outlets and beat the drum for sending more arms to Ukraine.
 As Kurt Vonnegut would say: "And so it goes..."
++ The Falcon LLM I mentioned a few days ago [has made its way to Hugging Face.](https://huggingface.co/blog/falcon)

 ------------------------------------------
 ### June 4 2023